View and Compare Code Execution Times

 View Code Execution Profiles for Multiple Model Blocks

 You can configure a top-model simulation that runs multiple Model blocks in SIL or PIL mode with code execution profiling enabled.
 When you run the simulation, it generates separate code execution profiling reports for the referenced models.

 Open the top model that contains Model blocks.
-For example, at the command line, type
+For example, at the command line, enter: